John Prine's wife urges Tennessee to expand absentee voting

 Fiona Whelan Prine, who also contracted the coronavirus and has since recovered, told a Senate panel that allowing more people to cast an absentee ballot is critical in ensuring that people would remain safe and healthy during the 2020 election.

-“This is not or should it be a partisan issues,” said Whelan Prine, who spoke over a video livestream and did not attend in person.
+“This is not nor should it be a partisan issue,” said Whelan Prine, who spoke over a video livestream and did not attend in person.
 “This is a serious health issue.
 And you, as our representatives, must advocate for our health, our safety and our right to participate in our Americana political process.”

 Revered for his wise and witty lyrics, John Prine, 73, was known for such songs as “Angel from Montgomery,” “Sam Stone,” “Hello in There” and scores of other quirky original tunes.